Queen Silvia of Sweden: Childhood and parentage

 Silvia Renate Sommerlath was born in Heidelberg, Germany, on 23 December 1943, the only daughter of Alice (née Soares de Toledo) and Walther Sommerlath.
 Her father was German and her mother Brazilian.
+She has three brothers: Ralf (born 1929), Walther, who died in 2020, and Jörg, who died in 2006.

-She has one older brother, Ralf Sommerlath (born 1929).
-Her other brothers were Walther Sommerlath, who died in 2020, and Jörg Sommerlath, who died in 2006.
-The Mother-Child House Jörg Sommerlath in Berlin, operated by Queen Silvia's World Childhood Foundation, is named after her brother.
+Silvia was four years old when her family moved to Brazil, where she spent her childhood.
+She studied at Colégio Visconde de Porto Seguro in São Paulo and used to spend holidays in the countryside, among her mother's family in São Manuel.
+Silvia often makes low-profile visits to Brazil and still keeps in touch with her relatives.
+She is known for her love for jabuticaba, a Brazilian native fruit, and keeps a jabuticaba tree in the Royal Palace.

-She attended grammar school in Düsseldorf, finishing her Abitur in 1963; and attended the Munich School of Interpreting from 1965 to 1969, majoring in Spanish.
+When she was 13, the family moved back to Germany, in 1957.
+She attended grammar school in Düsseldorf, finishing her Abitur in 1963.
+She attended the Munich School of Interpreting from 1965 to 1969, majoring in Spanish.
+She also speaks French and English in addition to her native German and Portuguese, making Swedish her sixth language.
+She worked for a time at the Argentine consulate in Munich.

 She has some fluency in Swedish Sign Language, a national sign language used by the deaf community in Sweden.
-She is a trained interpreter and Swedish is her sixth language.
-She speaks her native German, her mother's language of Portuguese, as well as French, Spanish, and English.

 Marriage and family

 During the 1972 Summer Olympics, Sommerlath met Crown Prince Carl Gustaf.
 At the time, she was leading a marketing campaign for the city of Munich.
 Sommerlath and the other Olympic hostesses wore sky-blue dirndls to promote Bavarian cultural identity.
+Under Swedish law at the time, a prince who married a commoner forfeited all right to the throne; however, this prohibition did not apply to the king.
 After the death of King Gustaf VI Adolf on 15 September 1973, Carl XVI Gustaf succeeded to the throne.

 He and Sommerlath announced their engagement on 12 March 1976 and were married three months later on 19 June 1976 in Stockholm Cathedral.
 It was the first marriage of a reigning Swedish monarch since 1797.
 The wedding was preceded the evening before by a Royal Variety Performance, where the Swedish musical group ABBA performed "Dancing Queen" for the first time as a tribute to Sweden's future queen.

 The King and Queen have three children and nine grandchildren: